Kaltsoon/data-management-and-databases/slidev/11-physical-database-design.md

 ## User authentication

 - The typical **user authentication** approaches are the following:
   - **SQL authentication**: a virtual username is registered in the DBMS instance and protected by a password.
-Anybody who knows the username and password can log in into the DBMS instance
+Anybody who knows the username and password can log in to the DBMS instance
   - **Operating system authentication**: selected users or user groups in an operating system domain are allowed to connect to the DBMS instance.
 That is, the DBMS trusts the authentication service of the operating system
-- Out of these two the operating system authentication is considered more secure, because it uses more secure security protocol and enforces stricter password policies
+- Out of these two, operating system authentication is considered more secure, because it uses a more secure protocol and enforces stricter password policies

 ---